INTRODUCING DR. CHELSEA M. MURPHY!

 Born in 1974 to a nurse and a mechanical engineer in Minnesota, with an older brother who is also a mechanical engineer, I think I was genetically predisposed to become an orthodontist.
 I grew up loving math, biology, and physics, and taking care of people, which is essentially the definition of orthodontics!
 I promise I will take excellent care of you.

 I graduated from dental school in 2000, and then practiced as a general dentist is Minnesota for eight years prior to deciding to specialize in orthodontics right here in DC.
 After two additional years in residency at Washington Hospital Center, where I now serve on the faculty, this small-town girl officially transitioned to life in the big city.
-Dr. Orchin and I were married in 2013, and our blended family consists of his children and my beloved 14.5-year-old German Shepherd, Roxy.
+Dr. Orchin and I were married in 2013, and our blended family consists of his children, Max and Leo, and our new baby boy Evan!

 When I’m not working, I’m constantly moving.
 I adore dogs, and am passionate about dog rescue programs.
 I miss my beloved dogs Roxy and Izzy and will add more dogs to our family once my son gets a little older!
 I also work out, and you may find it interesting (and surprising after you meet me) that my cousins are World Power Lifting champions and have competed in Strongman competitions, and my uncle was a Green Bay Packer in the first two Super Bowls!
 (Sorry, but I am a Packers fan!)

 I love to cook, including homemade pizza dough, bagels, and pasta.
 I enjoy scuba diving, fishing, snow and water skiing, traveling, and losing myself in a good book.
 Oh, and I’m a bit of a fearless adventure seeker!